oxsecurity/megalinter/docs/descriptors/terraform_terraform_fmt.md

-  login         Obtain and save credentials for a remote host logout        Remove locally-stored credentials for a remote host metadata      Metadata related commands output        Show output values from your root module providers     Show the providers required for this configuration refresh       Update the state to match remote systems
+  login         Obtain and save credentials for a remote host logout        Remove locally-stored credentials for a remote host metadata      Metadata related commands modules       Show all declared modules in a working directory output        Show output values from your root module providers     Show the providers required for this configuration refresh       Update the state to match remote systems